 The ceramic rabbit that opens up, contains memories of a day I spent with my mother at a garage sale down the street from her last earthy home, on Ash St. in Brownsville Oregon.

-when I first saw the white rabbit.
+It was love at first sight when I first saw the white rabbit.
 I didn't buy it, even though I wanted to.
 It seemed like it was frivolous to buy "another" Easter decoration.
 We left the garage sale and later my mother returned and bought the rabbit for me and surprised me with it.

 The little basket with silk flowers I made for my mother one Easter and placed satin stuffed Easter eggs that I crossed stitched Easter scenes on.
 She treasured it and brought it out every Easter following.